rizinorg/rizin/README.md

 `LD_LIBRARY_PATH=/usr/local/lib` based on your system to make sure rizin will find the installed libraries.

-Please have a look at [BUILDING.md][] for more information about building rizin.
+Please have a look at [BUILDING.md][] for more information about building Rizin.

 # Contributing